 Violinist Noah Geller, winner of numerous competitions and prizes, has performed throughout the United States and abroad.
 At the invitation of Music Director Michael Stern, Geller became the Kansas City Symphony concertmaster in 2012 and holds the Miller Nichols Chair.
-He has appeared numerous times as soloist with the Symphony and made his debut recording featuring music of Saint-Saëns, released June 9, 2015.
+He has appeared as a soloist with the Symphony numerous times, including on its most recently released recording featuring music of Saint-Saëns.
 In addition to his duties at the Kansas City Symphony, Geller is also an enthusiastic teacher and educator.
 Upon his arrival in Kansas City, he was appointed the position of adjunct associate professor of violin at the University of Missouri-Kansas City Conservatory of Music and Dance.
 Before joining the Kansas City Symphony, Geller was a member of the Philadelphia Orchestra beginning in 2008, where he served as acting assistant concertmaster for the 2010 and 2011 seasons.
 While with the Philadelphia Orchestra, Geller performed throughout the United States, Europe and Asia, and he regularly collaborated with the world’s finest conductors.
 Geller is actively involved in chamber music.
 He has performed at the Marlboro, Kingston, Saratoga, Heartland and Taos festivals, and he has appeared on the Lyon and Healy, Dolce Suono, Philadelphia Museum of Art and Lyric Chamber Music Society Series, among others.
 In addition, he is an original member of Shir Ami, an ensemble dedicated to the music of composers whose lives were adversely affected by the Holocaust.
 Geller is a laureate of the 2007 Michael Hill International Violin Competition in New Zealand, where he performed recitals in Queenstown and chamber music in Auckland’s Town Hall.
 He also received top prizes at the Corpus Christi International Competition, Wisconsin Public Radio’s Neale-Silva Young Artists’ Competition and the Music Academy of the West concerto competition.
 Following performances at the Tanglewood Music Festival, Geller was awarded the Jules C. Reiner violin prize.
-A previous student of Jennifer Cappelli, Geller received his Bachelor of Music and Master of Music degrees from the Juilliard School where he studied with Hyo Kang, Donald Weilerstein and Cho-Liang Lin.
+A previous student of Jennifer Cappelli, Geller received his Bachelor of Music and Master of Music from the Juilliard School where he studied with Hyo Kang, Donald Weilerstein and Cho-Liang Lin.
 He performs on a violin made by Andreas Postacchini c.
 1840.

 Ten questions about me: